 - Center for Endometriosis Care

 2. Understand her needs.
-This is a big one that can be divided into several sub-categories.
+This is a complex topic that can be divided into several sub-categories.

 - Understand her reluctance to be intimate.
 If your partner is the one with endometriosis, this is an important one.
 Another key symptom of endometriosis is dyspareunia, or painful intercourse.
 This is due to where the endometriosis lesions are located in her body; she may describe deep penetration as feeling like she’s being punched or hit inside.
 It may be that intercourse is simply far too painful to engage in, so please respect her wishes if she puts the brakes on a romp in the bedroom.

 - Understand her abilities.
 Since endometriosis can sometimes progress fast and furious, she may go from seemingly all right to bedridden practically overnight.
-She may need help with daily tasks, such as cooking, cleaning, or doing laundry.
+She may need help with daily tasks, such as cooking, cleaning, or doing laundry that she never needed assistance doing before.
 Never, ever shame her for being “lazy.”
 Do you honestly think she’d rather be in bed writhing in pain than cooking dinner?

 3. Support her decisions.
 It’s her body, not yours.
 Only she knows how she feels.
 If she wants to go with medical (drug) therapy, which will only provide temporary relief and can have permanent side effects, discuss the pros and cons (based on what you’ve learned from your own research, of course!)
 If she wants surgery (and honestly, she needs to have surgery to receive an official diagnosis), then be there with her and help her with what she needs while she’s recovering.
 If she wants a second opinion, support that choice.
 Many doctors claim to be able to perform excision, but their skills are far less stellar than other surgeons due to experience in the operating room.
 Do you want a surgeon who’s performed excision 50 times or 2000 times?
 Excision does not equal excision.
 You can help her make these decisions by being an active part of her medical care.

 4. Understand this is a chronic illness.
 Technically there is no cure for endometriosis.
 However, with truly skilled excision, reoccurrence rates are as low as 5-10%, which is a 90-95% success rate.
 You really can’t get better than that.
+Cancers are considered cured with success rates that high.
 But your loved one may have lost something along the way.
 Depending on how severe her case was, she may have lost several or all of her reproductive organs and now has to deal with the reality of being infertile.
+This is a situation requiring a great deal of support from others.
 Or she may never be truly pain free due to such things as the formation of scar tissue.
 Or she may have the evil cousin of endometriosis called adenomyosis, which can be just as painful and debilitating as endometriosis.
 Just know that she’s in this for life and it won’t always be easy, even if her excision surgery goes perfectly and her endometriosis never grows back.

 5. Stand with her.
 Join her if she goes to an event to raise awareness for endometriosis.
 You will never forget the stories you will hear from other women and their loved ones about their journey, because no two stories are alike.
 The movement has started to grow over the past several years to the point that those of us affected are demanding better, correct, appropriate care, and people of importance are starting to listen.